Israeli First Lady Sara Netanyahu Charged With Fraud For Using Public Funds To Order Gourmet Meals

 “Not only is the indictment based on false claims and distorted and mistaken data, it is based entirely on an illegitimate and illegal regulation imposed specifically for Prime Minister Netanyahu.

-This is, however, not the first time that the Israeli First Lady has been accused of abusing her power.
+This is, however, not the first time that the Israeli first lady has been accused of abusing her power.
 As reported by Quartz, a court awarded a former employee $42,000 after accusations arose that she mistreated him back in 2016.
 The first couple vehemently denied those allegations.

 Benjamin Netanyahu has found himself dogged by accusations of corruption and wrongdoing during his tenure as the Israeli PM.
-According to Fox News, he and his family members were suspected of receiving jewelry, cigars and other expensive gifts worth around $285,000.
+According to Fox News, he and his family members were suspected of receiving jewelry, cigars, and other expensive gifts worth around $285,000.
 He has also been accused of giving special treatment to his friends in the Israeli media, who, in return, are alleged to have covered him positively in their newspapers.